 After a few hours, your preconceptions about New York City will start to fall away – and while you can rely on your video and image scouting, don’t let it restrict you.
 Use your real experiences to guide you!
 In my view, you haven’t truly seen New York City until you’ve spent at least half a day wandering around.

 4. Rent a small camera or a prime lens

-The goal is to be able to use the smallest possible aperture, while still having a shutter speed that is fast enough to freeze the scene.
-The smaller the aperture, the more depth of field you will have.
-This will give you a lot of flexibility if you happen to miss focusing on the subject, which happens frequently.
-In addition, if you are combining multiple subjects or complex scenes with interesting elements all over the frame, it will make sure that as much of the scene is sharp.
+The goal here is to use use the smallest possible aperture while also setting a shutter speed that’s fast enough to freeze the scene – because smaller apertures give you a deeper depth of field, which offers a lot of flexibility if you happen to miss focus (which happens frequently in street photography!).
+Plus, if you’re combining multiple subjects or shooting complex scenes with interesting elements all over the frame, a small aperture will ensure that most (or all) of the scene is sharp.